HarryXD2018/PyTex/README_EN.md

 ## Features

 This is a Python package that could generate LaTeX code based on the python object(e.g. List, Numpy Array, CSV table).
+While using the package in script mode or dragging a csv file or picture in the command mode, the program will generate the Tex code as return.
+If necessary, the Tex code can be copied automatically.

 ## Setup